Notes taken from watching “Docker for Web Developers” by Dan Wahlin on Pluralsight

 - networks: (what networks to create for this stack)

-: (name your network)- driver: (driver the network will use, ie. bridge)
+<network name>: (name your network)- driver: (driver the network will use, ie. bridge)

 - volumes: (which volumes to create for this stack)

-<volume name>
+<volume name>:

 - docker-compose commands:

-will build everything but not run it- You can add the service container name to the end to build only one service
+docker-compose buildwill build everything but not run it- You can add the service container name to the end to build only one service

-will create and run every service container (and build it if not done already)- The
+docker-compose upwill create and run every service container (and build it if not done already)- The

-file.
+--no-deps <service name>flag will create and bring up a single service and leave out any service that it may depend on.
+This “depends on” relationship is part of thedocker-compose.ymlfile.
 This is especially useful when you’re rebuilding a service but don’t want to rebuild other ones (which would effectively take them out of commission for the time they are building) - You may want the

-flag for daemon mode to run the stack in the background
+-dflag for daemon mode to run the stack in the background

 - The